-New Relic APM dashboard contains tabs for different reports.
+The New Relic APM dashboard contains tabs for different reports.
 WordPress specific tab is handy for WordPress users as it gives you an in-depth overview of your WordPress related activity, which includes plugins, themes and external resources acting on your WordPress website.

 Other useful insights include database monitoring, which helps you identify and analyze database behavior and how effectively it handles the queries, and the Service Level Agreement (SLA), which shows the behavior and performance of your website in a specific period.
 We can compare it to analyze the key metrics for optimum performance in peak hours.

 New Relic is a great tool adopted by dynamic teams, which cares even for a slight change in website performance.
-It helps them in identifying issues in real time and act upon them without wasting any time.
+It helps them in identifying issues in real-time and act upon them without wasting any time.

 8. Yellow Lab Tools

-It lets the user define cookies, enter author credentials if the website is password protected: proxy settings, and a domain which user likes to block while testing.
+It lets the user define cookies, enter author credentials if the website is password protected: proxy settings, and a domain which the user likes to block while testing.

-Scorecard of Yellow Lab Tools is vivid and displays key metrics using multiple colors.
+The scorecard of Yellow Lab Tools is vivid and displays key metrics using multiple colors.
 These metrics include some requests, DOM complexity that is the key feature of this tool and other front-end related parameters.

 9. Sucuri Load Time Tester